 What is Gift Economics?

-As an organization, WHMC follows a gift economy, a generosity-based model of operation.
-We believe that everyone has an inherent capacity for generosity, and that together we can “co-create a welcoming and thriving spiritual community based in the transformative values of abundance, trust, and connection, rather than scarcity, fear, and separation” (East Bay Meditation Center)
+The financial model of WHMC is “gift economy,” a generosity-based model of operation.
+We believe that everyone has the capacity for generosity, and that together we can “co-create a welcoming and thriving spiritual community based in the transformative values of abundance, trust, and connection, rather than scarcity, fear, and separation” (East Bay Meditation Center)

 There are no set fees or dues for our events, and WHMC receives very little outside funding.
-We rely on the mutual support within our community expressed in many forms, as people offer their resources, time, and skills to WHMC, according to their ability.
+We rely on the support of our community expressed in many forms, as people offer their resources, time, and skills to WHMC, according to their ability.
 The system of Dana (‘generous giving’) has been the cornerstone of keeping Buddhist communities intact for over 2,500 years.
-The practice of generosity invites us to participate in a world where the expression of gratitude and generosity help to keep the wheel of the Dharma turning.
+The practice of generosity invites us to participate in the world by expressing gratitude and generosity help to keep the wheel of the Dharma turning.